jftMarkAndrew/jftMarkAndrew/README.md

 * I'm a Full Stack Developer with about 2 years of experience
 * Working primarily with __JavaScript & TypeScript__, hobby-coding with __C#__
 * My most recent experience is with __Angular 13-17__, but I also enjoy working with __React & Node.Js (with Express), Unity & C#__
-* Native Russian & English speaker, currently learning Hebrew and __looking for a job__ ⚡
+* Native Russian & fluent English speaker, currently learning Hebrew and __looking for a job__ ⚡

 __Also:__
 * I'm a Motion Designer with over 8 years of experience (working with Adobe Kit, Blender, Figma etc)